Secure and Efficient Federated Learning Through Layering and Sharding Blockchain: Experimental Evaluations

 \subsection{Baselines and Settings}

-To evaluate the performance of ChainFL over various models, we run the Convolutional Neural Networks (CNNs)-based realistic object classification as Task 1 and the Gated Recurrent Unit (GRU)-based neural language processing as Task 2 on the proposed ChainFL.
-The image dataset MNIST \cite{lecun1998gradientbasedlearning} is used in Task 1 and the English language dataset Penn Treebank \cite{marcus1993buildinglarge} is used in Task 2.
-For Task 1, the non-IID setting of data is adopted in all experiments.
-Specifically, the training set of MNIST is divided into 100 groups after being sorted by digit labels, and each device is assigned one group.
-For Task 2, we shuffle the Penn Treebank dataset and random sampling without replacement to split this dataset into 100 subsets allocating to each device respectively.
+To evaluate the performance of ChainFL, we run two tasks: realistic object classification using Convolutional Neural Networks (CNNs) as Task 1, and neural language processing with Gated Recurrent Units (GRUs) as Task 2.
+Task 1 utilizes the MNIST image dataset \cite{lecun1998gradientbasedlearning}, while Task 2 employs the English language dataset Penn Treebank \cite{marcus1993buildinglarge}.
+For Task 1, we adopt a non-IID data setting where the MNIST training set is divided into 100 groups sorted by digit labels, with each device receiving one group.
+In Task 2, the Penn Treebank dataset is shuffled and randomly split into 100 subsets without replacement, and then each device is allocated one subset.

-In Task 1, the classic network of LeNet-5 is used as the training model, which consists of two convolutional layers with the max pooling and three fully connected layers.
-For Task 2, we aim to simulate the real-world scenario of mobile keyboards in decentralized applications.
-Similar to \cite{ji2019learningprivate}, each text sample is embedded into a 300-dimensions word vector fed to the GRU-based model used in Task 2.
-Then, the output of the GRU will be fed to the last fully-connected layer to predict the next word.
-The details of the common experiment settings for these tasks are given in Table \ref{tab:expSettings}.
-As shown in the table, we adopt different evaluation metrics (denoted as $e_m$) for different tasks.
-For the metric of accuracy (denoted as Acc), the function $\phi(\cdot)$ returns 1 if the output of the model $\hat{\mathbf{y}_i}$ matches the label of the sample $\mathbf{y}$, otherwise returns 0.
-In addition, perplexity \cite{mikolov2011extensionsrecurrent} as one of the most commonly metric to measure the quality of language models is used as the metric of Task 2.
-As shown in Table \ref{tab:expSettings}, ${-\sum_{x} p(x) \log \frac{1}{p(x)}}$ is the entropy of the distribution $p(x)$.
-The smaller the testing perplexity is, the higher the accuracy achieves and the better the language model trains.
+In Task 1, we use the classic network of LeNet-5 which consists of two convolutional layers with max pooling and three fully connected layers.
+Task 2 simulates mobile keyboard scenarios in decentralized applications, where each text sample is embedded into a 300-dimensional vector for the GRU-based model, followed by a fully connected layer for next-word prediction, similar to \cite{ji2019learningprivate}.
+Table \ref{tab:expSettings} details common experimental settings, including different evaluation metrics ($e_m$) for different tasks.
+In Task 1, for accuracy assessment, the function $\phi(\cdot)$ outputs 1 for correct model predictions ($\hat{\mathbf{y}_i}$) and 0 otherwise.
+Task 2 employs perplexity \cite{mikolov2011extensionsrecurrent}, a common metric for language models, where lower testing perplexity indicates higher accuracy and better performance, as detailed in Table \ref{tab:expSettings}.

-We conduct extensive experiments for comparisons in multiple dimensions, such as different distributed training methods, the scale of the mini-batch size of local training, and the number of local epochs.
-There are two baselines in these comparisons, and the settings of baselines and ChainFL are as follows:
+Our extensive experiments compare various dimensions, including distributed training methods, mini-batch size scales, and local epoch numbers.
+We establish two baselines for comparison, with specific settings for baselines and ChainFL as follows: